 We implement an 'open door' policy and strongly believe in the importance of establishing partnerships with all parents/carers, from the outset, to enable our pupils to achieve their full potential.
-Should a parent or carer have any concern regarding their child, or any issues regarding the school, contact should be made with the School Office (0141 634 7217) and a suitable appointment will be arranged to meet/have a telephone discussion with the Class Teacher and Head Teacher to discuss the concern and reach an agreed outcome.
-If at any time you would like to visit the school please contact the School Office (0141 634 7217) to arrange a time to do so and Miss Simpson, Head Teacher, will be able to discuss any questions you may have and take you on a tour of the school.
+Should a parent or carer have any concern regarding their child, or any issues regarding the school, contact should be made with the School Office (0141 634 7217) and a suitable appointment will be arranged to meet/have a telephone discussion with the Class Teacher and/or Head Teacher to discuss the concern and reach an agreed outcome.
+If at any time you would like to visit the school, please contact the School Office (0141 634 7217) to arrange a time to do so.